JCHIANG1/Web-Search-Engine-from-Scratch/README.md

 Short video for the code walk through and high level explanation of the crawler structure: https://www.youtube.com/watch?v=5JcaJYhVukk&feature=youtu.be

 ## -Web-Search-Engine-from-Scratch

+Description of how to run the system:
+All the code is displayed in the Jupyter Notebook format.
+The part1 notebook contains the code for the crawler, and the crawled 5000 webpages are saved in the pickle file.
+The part2 notebook first loads the crawled contents, contains a functionto return the inverted index information and a function that given the query it will retrieve the relevant webpage based on the cosine score in ltc, ltn schema.

+Please refer to the comments in the notebook for detail instruction.

 The search engine implementation contains the following components:

 #### -1.
 Crawler: